Their president is hospitalized, but that hasn’t changed their view of the coronavirus

 Though organizers said they would “encourage people to wear masks” in the wake of the president’s diagnosis, many in the crowd did not.

-More than a thousand Trump supporters gathered on the Mall on Saturday for an “Unsilent Majority” rally.
+More than a thousand Trump supporters gathered Saturday on the Mall for an “Unsilent Majority” rally.
 People packed closely in front of a large stage to hear speakers organized by the #WalkAway Campaign, which encourages Democrats to leave the party and support the president.

 While a few in the crowd wore masks, most did not, and a handful of them said the president’s hospitalization did not alter their views of the coronavirus.
 It is contagious, they said, but not as deadly as many make it out to be.